MPQ3910A Reference Design - High Voltage Boost for APD in LiDAR applications

 2.1 Simplified Schematic

-Boost converter with 12V nominal input, 300V 15mA output capability, EMI filter and polarity protection.
+The MPQ3910A is a boost converter with 12V nominal input, 300V/15mA output capability, EMI filter, and polarity protection.
+Figure 2 shows a block diagram of the MPQ3910A.

 2.2 Related Solutions

-This reference design is based on the following MPS solutions:
+This reference design is based on the following MPS solution:

 2.3 System Specifications